-In this article, we will install ISP config 3 on CentOS 7.x.
-If you are looking to install ISPConfig in Debian, please refer to install ISP config on Debian for more details.
+If you want to install ISPConfig in Debian, please refer to this article – Install ISPConfig on Debian for more details.

-- A server is running with CentOS 7.x
+- A server with CentOS 7.x

 - Access to the root user.

-- Run the below command.
+1. Run the command given below –

 cd /tmp; wget --no-check-certificate -O installer.tgz "https://github.com/servisys/ispconfig_setup/tarball/master"; tar zxvf installer.tgz; cd *ispconfig*; bash install.sh